KenethGarcia/ClassiPyGRB/README.md

 Additionally, the second argument returned by `so_much_lc_limiters` is a GRB names array indicating the order of results (the first argument returned).
 This order is now our `GRB_names` variable because it does not have the error names.

-To check if the `so_much_lc_limiters` instance is doing its job well, we are going to compare (for the random GRB selected before) if the data stored in _limited_data_1_ and obtained in parallelizing are equal:
+To verify that the `so_much_lc_limiters` instance is working properly, we compare (for the random GRB selected before) if the data stored in _limited_data_1_ and obtained in parallelizing are equal:

 ```python